Kong/docs.konghq.com/app/_hub/kong-inc/request-transformer/index.md

 ## Template as a Value

-You can use any of the current request headers, query params, and captured URI groups as a template to populate the above supported configuration fields.
+You can use any of the current request headers, query params, and captured URI groups as templates to populate supported configuration fields.

 | Request Param | Template
 | ------------- | -----------